teor292/ArduinoAlarmBicycleDevice/README.md

 TODO LIST:
 1) Check pin code (add pin code?);
 2) Check state of sim800l before start work (sleep, normal);
-3) Reset sim800l if smth goes wrong.
+3) Reset sim800l if smth goes wrong;
+4) Prohibit get sms while check battery.

 YOU CAN USE THIS CODE AS YOU WANT AT YOUR OWN RISK.